SUPPORT THIS SITE!

 2004 Sept.
 24: Russian military launched a new generation of spacecraft designed to track military activities at sea and possibly on land through electronic signal interception, also known as ELINT.

-A Soyuz-U rocket blasted off from the nation's Northern Cosmodrome in Plesetsk on September 24, 2004, at 20:50 Moscow Time, and successfully delivered a military payload designated as Cosmos-2410 nine minutes later.
+A Soyuz-U rocket lifted off from the nation's Northern Cosmodrome in Plesetsk on September 24, 2004, at 20:50 Moscow Time, and successfully delivered a military payload designated as Kosmos-2410 nine minutes later.
 A State Commission led by Lt.
 General Vladimir Popovkin, Commander of the Russian Space Forces, KVR, oversaw the launch.
 According to KVR, ground control established contact with the spacecraft at 21:01 Moscow Time.

 Russian media reported that the payload initiated flight testing of the new generation of spacecraft developed by TsSKB Progress in Samara and OAO MZ Arsenal in St. Petersburg.
 Such reports support the theory that Russia has finally introduced a long-awaited family of spacecraft, known as Liana, capable of providing electronic intelligence over both land and sea.
 Previously, Russia had used two specialized systems -- Tselina-2, and US-PM -- to intercept electronic signals from land and sea, respectively.

-A new imaging satellite renewed Russia's dwindling reconnaissance network.
-The Soyuz-U rocket blasted off from Pad 2 at Site-16 of the nation's northern cosmodrome in Plesetsk at 21:38 Moscow Time on May 3, 2006.
-It successfully reached the orbit at 21:47 Moscow Time, releasing a classified payload, officially identified as Cosmos-2420.
+2006 May 3: A new imaging satellite renewed Russia's dwindling reconnaissance network.
+The Soyuz-U rocket lifted off from Pad 2 at Site-16 of the nation's northern cosmodrome in Plesetsk at 21:38 Moscow Time on May 3, 2006.
+It successfully reached the orbit at 21:47 Moscow Time, releasing a classified payload, officially identified as Kosmos-2420.

 A well-informed Kommersant newspaper described the satellite as a modified version of the Yantar-4K2 (11F695) satellite designated Kobalt-M. According to the paper, the launch of the satellite was previously scheduled for the middle of May 2006, however its pre-launch processing was accelerated in light of the decommissioning of the last US-PU electronic intelligence spacecraft -- reportedly the last Russian reconnaissance asset in the Earth orbit.
 A 6.6-ton Kobalt-M is developed by TsSKB Progress of Samara and mass produced by OAO Arsenal of St Petersburg, the newspaper said.
 The satellite is designed for 120 days of orbital operations.
 Kommersant predicted that upon the completion of its mission, Kobalt-M would be replaced by the Don spysat, also known as Orlets-1.

-The Soyuz-U rocket blasted off from Baikonur Cosmodrome's Site 31 at 17:41 Moscow Time on September 14, 2006.
+2006 Sept.
+14: The Soyuz-U rocket lifted off from Baikonur Cosmodrome's Site 31 at 17:41 Moscow Time on September 14, 2006.
 The launch vehicle carried a classified military payload, which successfully reached the orbit, according to the representative of the Russian Space Forces, KVR, Alexei Kuznetsov, quoted by RIA Novosti news agency.

 After around two months in orbit, on November 18, 2006, independent observers detected multiple debris in place of the satellite, apparently resulted from a self-destruct command.
 However, on November 20, 2006, information service of the Russian space forces denied reports that the spacecraft malfunctioned.
 According to the space forces, the satellite has completed its mission and conducted braking maneuver to reenter the Earth atmosphere on commands from the ground.
 Independent observes believed that all eight retrievable capsules onboard the satellite were released in the course of the mission.